Shorter Presentations

 We’ll start this workshop by deepening our understanding of avoidant attachment style, especially among teens.
 Next, we’ll explore practical skills for increasing our trustworthiness, nurturing connectedness, and embodying empathy.
 Along the way, we’ll consider the role of self-disclosure, identify strategies for maintaining therapeutic presence, and explore other ways to become a much needed secure base for these teen clients.

-ONE IN SIX: UNDERSTANDING AND TREATING SEXUAL TRAUMA IN ADOLESCENT MALES
+ONE IN SIX: SEXUAL TRAUMA IN ADOLESCENT MALES

 One in six males experience some form of sexual trauma, most before entering adulthood.
 Frequently, these experiences are dismissed, minimized, or ignored – by both the young man and the world in general.
 This can lead to a variety of emotional, behavioral, and developmental, including mental health challenges, substance-related issues, school failures, and other concerns.